Blog Post

 ROI Genome’s 4 proven strategies to maximize your Super Bowl investment

 Despite the high cost of a Super Bowl advertising campaign, brands will continue to invest.
-Advertising inventory was nearly sold out in November, well ahead of the big game.
+Advertising inventory was nearly sold out, with more than 10 of those commercials selling for $8 million a piece.

 To make the most of the sponsorship investment, Analytic Partners recommends 4 proven strategies:

 • Activate, Activate, Activate: Strong PR, social media, and POS strategies around Super Bowl ads are key to keeping the message top of mind with viewers long after the game is over.
-Amplify with a disruptive owned-channel strategy, featuring the ad and its messaging across all platforms, and leverage organizational leadership to drive additional word of mouth.
+Amplify with a disruptive owned channel strategy, featuring the ad and its messaging across all platforms before, during and after the big game.

 • Monitor Non-Working Costs.
 Utilizing the ad beyond the Super Bowl will stretch non-working/production costs and minimize the production-to-working cost ratio to maximize the overall financial return.